AlizerUncaged/The-Obsession-Letter/Client/Armitage/README.md

 The letter contains all exploits it needs to attach itself on the unfortunate person's machine.

 - Undetectable keylogger
-- Reverse Shell, from scratch
+- Custom reverse shell (compiled every run)
 - A smart interval and event-based screenshot
 - Windows activity logger (like [procmon](https://docs.microsoft.com/en-us/sysinternals/downloads/procmon))
 - **Looting via file upload - faster and less buggier than email**